We explain the basic principles of the Privacy Act.

 Principle 5: Storage and security of personal information.

 The agency must ensure the information is protected against loss, misuse or unauthorised disclosure.

 Principle 6: Access to personal information.

-Where the information can be readily retrieved, the individual is entitled to confirmation of whether the information is held, and to have access to it.
-There are exceptions, for example, where disclosure would prevent detection of a criminal offence, or would involve a breach of someone else’s privacy.
+Where the information can be readily retrieved, the individual is entitled to confirmation of whether the information is held, and to access it.
+There are exceptions: for example, where disclosure would prevent detection of a criminal offence, or would involve a breach of someone else’s privacy.

 Principle 7: Correction of personal information.